sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 * ``{image server location}`` is the resource location of the Cloud Images service that knows about an image.
 * ``{imageId}`` is the image identifier, which is a UUID, making it globally unique.

+image member
+    A user who has been granted access to an image.

 network
     The virtual space where your servers live.
 Rackspace has two default networks:
     PublicNet, which is the Internet; ServiceNet, which is our internal network.